Unsteadyme/MBA-BDM/Sql_problem.READ.md

+#5)
-5) We need to determine the count of payment methods used by guests in the hotel managed by the hotel management team.
+ We need to determine the count of payment methods used by guests in the hotel managed by the hotel management team.
 By gathering this information, we aim to analyze the distribution of payment methods utilized by guests during their stays.

-CODE:
+##CODE:
 SELECT payment_method, COUNT(payment_method) AS count_of_payment_method
 FROM payment
 GROUP BY payment_method;